HeliaHashemipour/Hadoop-Spark/RecommenderSystem/README.md

-This repository is about the third assignment of the cloud computing course.
+This repository is about the Bonus assignment of the cloud computing course.

 > Instructor: [Dr. S. A. Javadi](https://scholar.google.com/citations?user=Va7RTUsAAAAJ&hl=en)